bhimrazy/DSA-LABS/Lab1-Implementation of Stack/stack.md

     {
         return st[Top];
     }
-    bool empty() //returns if the stack is empty or not {
+    bool isEmpty() //returns if the stack is empty or not {
         return (Top == -1) ? true : false;
     }
-    void dispaly() //prints all the elements of stack {
+    void display() //prints all the elements of stack {
         if (Top < 0) //condition to check if stack is empty or not. throw Empty();